What are You Doing to Protect Your Gut from Antibiotics?

 4 Min Read

-Antibiotics are a very necessary part of life as humans navigate environments that have constantly fluctuating levels of both good and bad bacteria.
+Antibiotics are a very necessary part of life as humans navigate environments that are constantly fluctuating in both good and bad bacteria.
 When bad bacteria enter the body, antibiotics take on the mammoth task of fighting them off.
 In the process, antibiotics can affect the function of the intestinal immune system, the ability to resist infections, and the correct functioning of the metabolism (assimilation of nutrients, facilitating the processes of digestion, absorption and peristalsis).
-1, 2
+1,2

-Abdominal pain and digestive difficulties are among the most frequent symptoms people experience after taking antibiotics.
-These difficulties may include diarrhoea, nausea, cramping and excessive gas, with some more severe digestive cases leading to dysbiosis.
+Abdominal pain and digestive difficulties are among the most frequent symptoms after taking antibiotics.
+These difficulties may include diarrhea, nausea, cramping and excessive gas, with some more severe digestive cases leading to dysbiosis.

-Underlying these problems could be changes to the intestinal bacterial flora, which may have become unbalanced and therefore less able to provide the usual protective effects, as the levels of "good" bacteria have been reduced and the pathogenic ones are temporarily victorious.
-Probiotics are your best ally to help maintain a balance in this regard.
-Protection is better than a cure, and when these symptoms put us at risk for gut disorders, we need to take action.
-2 ,3, 4
+At the foundation of these annoyances there may be an alteration of the intestinal bacterial flora, which can undergo a reduction due to the protective effects of commensal microbes in favor of pathogenic ones.
+Probiotics are the best ally to maintain balance in this regard.
+Protection is better than a cure, and when these symptoms put us at risk for periods of gut disorder, measures need to be taken to keep the upper hand.
+3,4,2

 Let’s look at some common symptoms caused by antibiotic treatment

-When the healthy levels of intestinal flora in your gut have been disrupted by antibiotic therapy, it is normal for one’s bowels to either leak (diarrhoea), or to become stagnant (constipation).
-Both conditions can be painful but are easily managed.
-5 6
+When the healthy levels of intestinal flora in your gut have been disrupted by antibiotic therapy, it is normal for one’s bowels to either leak, or become totally stagnant.
+Both conditions can be painful, albeit easily treatable.
+5,6

 Cramping and Bloating

-Another two symptoms of an imbalance in the gut flora are abdominal pain and intestinal swelling.
-You might be able to avoid the onset of these by sticking to a very strict dosage and schedule when taking antibiotics.
+Another two symptoms of lacking gut flora colonies are abdominal pain and intestinal swelling.
+One might be able to avoid the onset of these by sticking to a very strict dosage and schedule when taking antibiotics.
 7

 As your good bacteria of the microbiota are wiped out by the medicines, it’s not uncommon to experience nausea as a side effect.
-This may be in addition to one or more of the symptoms mentioned above.
+This may be accompanied by one or more of the aforementioned symptoms.
 8

-Rice, a simple and quick food to digest, contains complex carbohydrates that replenish energy and is digested without further straining the stomach, giving the illusion of fibre.
+Rice, a simple and quick food to digest, it contains complex carbohydrates that replenish energy and is digested without further straining the stomach, giving the illusion of fiber.
 In the intestine, rice also helps to block any episodes of “antibiotic” dysentery.
-Yoghurt with live or active cultures contains enzymes which can also help digestion.
-It is also a probiotic food, rich in micro-organisms that restore the bacterial flora.
-10

 In many cases, there may be interference between antibiotics and some foods.
 To avoid gastritis, acidity and dysentery, it is a good idea to avoid those foods that can have an irritating effect on the stomach walls and intestine.
 Let’s look at which ones are best avoided:

-Incorporating a probiotic into your routine during your antibiotic treatment gives you the upper hand in reducing the incidence of gut disorders before it has the chance to set in.
+Incorporating a probiotic into your routine during your antibiotic treatment gives you the upper hand in preventing gut disorder before it has the chance to set in.
 This way, you’re covered even in the days following the end of your treatment cycle.

 - Taking Antibiotics?
-Be Sure to Protect your Digestive System!; PH, [quoted June 2021] https://www.phlabs.com/taking-antibiotics-be-sure-to-protect-your-digestive-system
+Be Sure to Protect your Digestive System!; PH, [quoated June 2021] https://www.phlabs.com/taking-antibiotics-be-sure-to-protect-your-digestive-system

 - Pseudomembranous Colitis; Cleveland Clinic, [quoated June 2021] https://my.clevelandclinic.org/health/diseases/17718-pseudomembranous-colitis

-- What You Should Eat During and After Antibiotics; Healthline, October 2017 [quoted June 2021] https://www.healthline.com/nutrition/what-to-eat-antibiotics
+- What You Should Eat During and After Antibiotics; Healthline, October 2017 [quoated June 2021] https://www.healthline.com/nutrition/what-to-eat-antibiotics

-- What to Eat When Taking Antibiotic; Positive Health Wellness, January 2018 [quoted June 2021] https://www.positivehealthwellness.com/diet-nutrition/eat-taking-antibiotic/
+- What to Eat When Taking Antibiotic; Positive Health Wellness, January 2018 [quoated June 2021] https://www.positivehealthwellness.com/diet-nutrition/eat-taking-antibiotic/

 - Food Sources of Vitamin K; HealthLinkBC, November 2018 [quoated June 2021] https://www.healthlinkbc.ca/healthy-eating/everyone/food-and-nutrition/vitamin-k